Authors: Joel Zhou & Michael Troutman

 To successfully use the instructions in this tutorial, you will need to have:

-- Two running Kubernetes clusters with LINBIT SDS installed in both.
+and give the user proper permissions on the bucket.
+Refer to instructions on the AWS plugin page on GitHub. - Two running Kubernetes clusters with LINBIT SDS installed in both.
 If you have not installed LINBIT SDS yet, you can follow the instructions in the Integrating LINBIT SDS with Kubernetes, a Quick Start Guide and repeat for your second cluster.
-For compatibility with the Kubernetes Container Storage Interface (CSI) Snapshotter, version 6.2.1, use Kubernetes version >= 1.20.
+For compatibility with the Kubernetes Container Storage Interface (CSI) Snapshotter, version 8.0.1, use Kubernetes version >= 1.25.
 Check the CSI Snapshotter’s releases page for compatibility requirements for the version you are using.

-- In both clusters, a storage back end that supports a “snapshot” feature, for example, an LVM thin pool or ZFS pool.
+- In both clusters, a storage back end that supports a “snapshot” feature, for example, an LVM thin pool or a thin-provisioned ZFS pool.
 The storage back end must be the same on both clusters, because a snapshot can only be restored to the same type of back end that it was created from.

 - Helm installed on your Kubernetes controller node in both clusters.
 If Helm is not installed, follow these installation instructions from the Helm project, or follow the instructions within the Integrating LINBIT SDS with Kubernetes quick start guide.